marlow75/retropic/README.md

 ### Amiga 500

 4096 colors total, 4 modes usefull for graphics.

-* none, floyds, apple – dithering, colors of the original picture are replaced by retro machine palette.

 * 320x256, 320x512 (lace) - use 32 colors, palette is result of Kohonen pixel classification.
 * 320x256, 320x512 (lace) - use HAM6 coding, 16 color palette as a result of Kohonen classification.